Mirabell: Books of Number

-Style & Structure
+Style and structure

 Mirabell is divided into ten sections, each represented by an Arabic numeral (starting with '0' and ending with '9') and corresponding to the numbers on a Ouija board.
 The critic Stephen Yenser has noted that each section begins with a pun on its corresponding number.
 For example, section 5 begins with the word "Go" which matches the Japanese transliteration for 5.

 The book takes place over several séances at a Ouija board in a "domed, round, red room in Stonington" during the summer of 1976 All messages received from supernatural characters via Ouija board appear in small capitals and are broken up by lowercase poetic commentary.
 Deceased humans always speak in decasyllabics, while the bat-like fallen angels speak in fourteen-syllable lines to enact a "metrical fall from grace."

 Many have noted the difficulty of understanding Mirabell because of its allusive density, but the critic Helen Vendler argues that "the test of such a poem is not in the first reading ...but in the reading that takes place once the scheme, the family relations, and the life histories in question have become natural and familiar."